Kurento/kurento/source/user/troubleshooting.rst

       > The problem was that our Socket.IO client did not correctly *URL-Encode* its JSON payload when *xhr-polling*, which resulted in all "plus" signs ('+') being changed into spaces (' ') on the server.
 This meant that the *ufrag* in the client's SDP was invalid if it contained a plus sign!
 Only some of the connections failed because not all *ufrag* contain plus signs.

 * If WebRTC seems to disconnect exactly after some amount of time, every single time, **watch out for proxy timeouts**.
 Sometimes you have to extend the timeout for the site that is being hit with the problem.
+See also: :ref:`troubleshooting-app-proxy`.

 * Have a look at these articles about troubleshooting WebRTC: